Linuxbrew/brew/share/doc/homebrew/Interesting-Taps-&-Forks.md

 ## Main Taps

-*   [homebrew/apache](https://github.com/Homebrew/homebrew-apache): A tap for Apache modules, extending OS X's built-in Apache.
+*   [homebrew/apache](https://github.com/Homebrew/homebrew-apache): A tap for Apache modules, extending macOS's built-in Apache.
 These brews may require unconventional additional setup, as explained in the caveats.

 *   [homebrew/boneyard](https://github.com/Homebrew/homebrew-boneyard): Formulae from other official taps, primarily (homebrew/core) are not deleted, they are moved here.